simonjbeaumont/xen-api-libs/README.markdown

+Warning!
+This is the Boston Beta branch.
+Please don't commit to it without explicit permission from Jon Ludlam.

 Xen API Libs is a set of libraries and utilities in [OCaml](http://caml.inria.fr/ocaml/) 3.12 that are used by [xapi](https://github.com/xen-org/xen-api).
 The libraries are a